 For those who’ve purchased a home, the price of your living quarters could set your finances back by a hefty amount.
 When you factor in miscellaneous expenses such as stamp duty fees, agent fees, and interest on your bank loans, things can really add up.
 That’s why it’s important to make every penny count.

-Speaking of interest loans, did you know that the United States Federal Reserve has increased interest rates and six more hikes are expected for the rest of 2022?
-Singaporean homeowners can expect to fork out more money for their existing loans.
-But there is a way you can save: refinancing your home loan.
+In 2022, the United States Federal Reserve increased interest rates significantly, prompting Singaporean homeowners to reasonably expect to fork out more money for their existing loans.
+The upward trajectory hasn’t ceased in 2023, but there is a way you can save: refinancing your home loan.

 If you’re wondering, "How does refinancing work?"
 No worries, you’ve come to the right place.
 In this refinancing 101 guide, we’ll cover the basics to get you on the right track!